 Toolbar and Icons in Microsoft Project

-The toolbar option is in the View menu, which allows you to chose the view you want: Gantt chart, calendar, network diagram, task usage, tracking, etc. You can now pick the view that is most relevant to you, which will change throughout the project, so you’ll be using this feature often.
+The toolbar option is in the View menu, which allows you to choose the view you want: Gantt chart, calendar, network diagram, task usage, tracking, etc. You can now pick the view that is most relevant to you, which will change throughout the project, so you’ll be using this feature often.

 There is also a Toolbar option under view, which will open up another window to the right with more options.
 The Standard and Formatting options are defaults, but you can change these as you like to see what you want to see at any particular time.
 Using Microsoft Project does give you a fair amount of control over how you see the project.

-The icons on the toolbar offer a popup screen tip if you over your mouse over them, which can be helpful it familiarizing yourself with the visual vocabulary of MS Project.
+The icons on the toolbar offer a popup screen tip if you hover your mouse over them, which can be helpful it familiarizing yourself with the visual vocabulary of MS Project.
 The icons should be commonplace to anyone with some computer literacy: New File, File Search, Print Preview, Spelling, Undo, etc.